English learner supports

 Any parent or legal guardian whose child has been enrolled in the EL Program has the right to withdraw the child from the program immediately by submitting a written notice to the school

-Students who score 5.0 composite and 4.2 Reading and writing on the ACCESS test will be dismissed from EL services.
+Students who score a 4.8 composite on the ACCESS test will be dismissed from EL services.
 Parents may choose for their child to continue to receive ELL services if they are eligible for dismissal within three years of enrollment to the EL program.

 Transition from EL Program

 Transition from the EL program will be determined by the prior year's ACCESS scores.
-Students must earn a 5.0 composite and 4.2 Reading and writing score on the ACCESS in order to be dismissed from EL services.
+Students must earn a 4.8 Composite score on the ACCESS in order to be dismissed from EL services.